x-m-el/ember-data-table/README.md

 How to show different things in Ember Data Table

 - `@fields` :: Array of objects/strings or space-separated string of fields to render (in given order) with extra options.
 Each field can consists of two parts, split by a colon (`:`) for string syntax.
 The first part is the attribute (key `attribute`, in string syntax `_` are rendered as spaces), the second an optional label (key `label`).
 If no label is provided, the attribute is used as the label.
 E.g.: `@fields="label:Name priceInEuros:Euro_price available"` or `@fields={{array "label:Name" (hash attribute="priceInEuros" label="Euro price") "available"}}`.
+Other keys can also be passed when using the object syntax.
+These take precedence over other configurations to set up visualization logic:
+    - `attribute`: mandatory attribute this configuration is meant for
+    - `label`: label for the attribute, used in the column heading
+    - `isSortable`: set to false if this field should not be sortable.
+Default is true.
+Setting `sortParameters` or `@sortableFields` will take precedence.
+    - `sortParameters`: directly pass the sorting parameters, same form as return value of `@attributeToSortParams`.
+    - `hasCustomHeader`: set to true to render this field header via the `:data-header` named block, like `@customHeaders`.
+    - `customHeaderComponent`: Pass a component to use for rendering this header, like `@customHeaders`.
+    - `isCustom`: set to true to render this field via the `:data-cell` named block, like `@customFields`.
+    - `customFieldComponent`: Pass a component to use for rendering this field's cells, like `@customFields`.

 - `@sortableFields` :: Array or space-separated string of fields by which the user may sort.
   Fields should use the attribute names of `@fields`.
 By default all fields are sortable.
 Set to an empty list or empty string to disable sorting.
 - `@noDataMessage` :: Custom message to show when no data is available.